READING has 3 skills:

 Q: At what grade, could a child who can read, be quite independent in doing writing assignments on various formats (e.g. lists, letters, stories, reports) with PSLC curriculum?

-A: The first grade should have some guidance and modelled writing but during that year or shortly after the beginning of the second grade, children could be independently going to the writing board, pulling out the next assignment, doing it, and then showing the family the finished result.
+A: The first grade should have some guidance and modelled writing but during that year or in the beginning of the second grade, children could be independently going to the writing board, pulling out the next assignment, doing it, and then showing the family the finished result.
 They do not have to wait for “mom” to give the assignment or teach it by this point.
 Our children loved being able to do this on their own! ♥

 How long should I expect to spend with my K-3 child teaching WRITING using PSLC curriculum?

 For a parent: Maybe 3 minutes to 15 or 30 minutes to a couple of hours or more, depending on how much a student needs you or how much you want to involve yourself.
 Printing and penmanship may initially take about 5 minutes but otherwise is an independent activity with brief checking.
 “Tell Me” journal topics need someone to print the child’s dictation but other primary-level writing assignments need very little instruction and eventually, is independent work.
 Older-level assignments might need again a short time of instruction (e.g. modelled writing) but otherwise is independent unless having a question or needing some more direction/feedback.
 I used to do creative writing a couple of times a week but for me with a large family (multi-levels), I now like to put all or almost all of the creative writing stuff for elementary levels on just one day a week – “Writing Wednesdays” so we have a full morning to focus on these skills and lots of time to explore ideas.
 (The other academic subjects are essentially eliminated for that morning.)